ospo-ch/ospo-hugo-theme/README.md

 For special requirements, create your own `layout/partials/head/favicons.html` file.

+### Custom styles

+To customize your project look and feel you can provide your own version of the theme placeholder files and place them in the `assets/scss/` folder:

+- `_variables_project.scss`: override the theme variables
+- `_styles_project.scss`: add custom SCSS styles or override the theme's styles

 ## Contributing

 To contribute, please follow the guidelines outlined in our [CONTRIBUTING.md](./CONTRIBUTING.md) and our [Code of Conduct](./CODE_OF_CONDUCT.md).